mcabrejos24/Playlist_Connect_API/README.md

 ## Contributing

-If you would like to contribute to this project, branch off from the master branch, make your changes, and submit a pull request.
+If you would like to contribute to this project, branch off from the master branch and name your branches accordingly:
+- new features:         feature/<name of feature>
+- bug fixes:            fix/<name of fix>
+- simple updates:       chore/<name of the update>

+Once you make your changes on your new brach, commit and submit a pull request.

 Note: DON'T FORGET TO CHANGE
 ```